home buying readiness checklist for first-time buyers

-A home buying readiness checklist is the most useful thing you can work through before starting the mortgage process — because it tells you exactly where you're strong and where you have gaps.
-This one covers five areas: credit, savings, income stability, mortgage knowledge, and personal readiness.
+A home buying readiness checklist is the most useful thing you can work through before starting the mortgage process.
+It tells you exactly where you’re strong and where you have gaps.

 Work through each section honestly.
-You don't need to check every box to move forward, but knowing where you have gaps helps you plan smarter and avoid surprises.
-Most buyers find that going through a home buying readiness checklist like this one surfaces one or two things worth addressing before they apply.
+You don’t need to check every box to move forward, but knowing where you have gaps helps you plan smarter and avoid surprises.

 Financial Foundation